Cleaning Up Lake Winnipeg: The Lake Winnipeg Basin Stewardship Fund

 Lake Winnipeg is fed by a vast basin covering approximately a million square kilometres, encompassing four provinces and four U.S. states.
 The water quality of Lake Winnipeg has been negatively impacted by excessive amounts of nutrients, such as phosphorus and nitrogen, from both rural and urban sources.
 More than half of these nutrients originate from outside Manitoba’s borders.

 The Lake Winnipeg Basin Stewardship Fund (LWBSF) provides financial support for high-impact, solution-oriented projects aimed at reducing nutrient loads, and improving the long-term ecological health of the lake and watershed.
-Environment Canada administers the LWBSF with support from a technical review committee and a public advisory committee.
+Environment and Climate Change Canada administers the LWBSF with support from a technical review committee and a public advisory committee.

 Projects involving tried and proven activities, as well as projects demonstrating innovative techniques, technologies and measures to reduce nutrient inputs into Lake Winnipeg, are strong candidates for LWBSF funding.
 The LWBSF also supports activities that contribute to a better understanding of current conditions and track improvements in environmental quality within Lake Winnipeg and its watershed.